AlphalNus/AlphalNus/README.md

 ### Hi there 👋
+Sai Ma here, new student from web lol
 <!--
 **AlphalNus/AlphalNus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.